simonlevine/clinical-longformer/README.md

 ## MIMIC-IV
 - MIMIC-IV Discharge Summaries are imminent.
 Plan (WIP) is to re-pre-train with concatenated MIMIC-III, MIMIC-CXR, and MIMIC-IV.
 Then, we will attempt to predict ICD-10-CMs from discharge summaries.

+## X-Transformer
+- See the X-Transformer-ICD submodule for preprocessing scripts/integration with X-Transformer using MIMIC-III.

 ## Abstract

 Using novel pre-training of Transformer encoders, this project tackles whole-document embedding for the clinical domain.
 Additionally, we propose a fine-tuning process on electronic healthcare records for transformer models and a novel medical coding benchmark task.
 We release our best-performing encoder model and suggest future investigation with regard to the natural language tasks in this domain.